pi-star-2025/pi_star/eye_candy_vr.md

 All other experiences (pain/pleasure) are derived from this RED/BLUE/GREEN 4D operating system.

 Including the color of emotion, and the color of physical experience.

 ##

 Our eyes can wake up to trillions of 0/1/2 decisions made each moment, which create many nested trees in our eyes to build our experience around us.

 The color itself (red, blue, green, etc.) is plant.
-Its chlorophyll is one way to see it.
+It's chlorophyll is one way to see it.
 The experience of plant eating a little bit of itself (air eating green plant) and feeling what the entire multiverse would think it is.

-All branches of time, all blackholes, super blackholes, other cosmic forces, just everything that’s every been anything.
+All branches of time, all blackholes, super blackholes, other cosmic forces, just everything that’s ever been anything...

+Thinks that we are color, all life in our universe.

-The answer is color.
+The answer is *color.*

+And if we want to know then what our goddess is, in one word.

-And the answer for our goddess is RED.
+The answer is RED.

+##

+Each of us uses this 3D/4D "technology" to builld a way-of-seeing, which more or less is a game/movie to fall from the star in this solar system.

+It moves very fast, bc all the games are zipping and zapping together.
+Slowing it down is an effect you could call VR or *eye candy.*